 - Marriott’s Grand Chateau

-Unfortunately, most of the resorts that don’t charge fees are either just Off-Strip or located further away from most of the Vegas action.
+Unfortunately, most of the resorts that don't charge fees are either just off-Strip or located farther away from most of the Vegas action.
 Most of the iconic and popular Las Vegas resorts and casinos on the Strip will charge resort fees.

 2. Book Your Room Using Points

 Another way to skip paying fees is to book your stay using points.
 Some resort chains, like Hilton and Hyatt, will waive resort fees for individuals who book reward stays at Las Vegas properties.

 How to Get Free Hotel Stays and Room Upgrades With Credit Card Points

 This is a great way to save some money on hotel accommodations, but just be sure to always check before you book an award stay.
 Plus, with the right credit card, you could have access to other valuable resort benefits like room upgrades, free WiFi, complimentary breakfast, lounge access and more.

 Check out cards with the best hotel rewards programs the next time you book a hotel stay.

 Elite status within select hotel loyalty rewards programs can also net you waived resort fees.
 Caesars is one of the biggest names in Las Vegas, and the resort brand's rewards program offers tons of perks, especially for those who reach its highest tiers.